-While wood pallets are generally biodegradable, plastic pallets are considered more eco-friendly as they are reusable.
+While wood pallets are generally biodegradable, pallets for sale are considered more eco-friendly as they are reusable.
 Then, when a plastic pallet can no longer be reused, it can be melted down at the end of its lifespan and recycled.

 Read more about our recycling programs,

 Easier to clean

 Plastic pallets are perfect for products that need to be stored or transported with strict hygienic requirements.
 They’re also extremely easy to clean, wash, and/or sterilize.
 Any moisture, spill, or food that comes into contact with a wood pallet will get absorbed into the wood.
 Plastic doesn’t absorb a thing.